bitfocus/companion-module-generic-emberplus/companion/HELP.md

 - Source Background If Selected
 - Target Background if Selected

 Parameter Compare Number, Parameter Equals String, and Parameter True type coerce all data to the respective data type, thus can be used on any node type.
 Ie, you can check a boolean node with the Parameter Equals String feedback by setting the Value to _true_.
+However, the path dropdown for each feedback is filtered to parameters of the appropriate type(s) for ease of use.
 Prior to version 2.5 all data was coerced to strings prior to equality tests.
 The path field for Parameter Compare Number and Parameter Equals String presents a dropdown of registered paths.
 New paths (including variables) can be entered and if valid will be automatically registered and added to the dropdowns and variable list.

 ## Presets